 j) reference to the list of normal contributions or temporary documents containing the reports of all working party and rapporteur group meetings since the last progress report.

-12.3.2 The progress report may make reference to meeting reports in order to avoid duplication of information.
+3.10.3.3 The progress report may make reference to meeting reports in order to avoid duplication of information, including meetings on Questions and, where information is available, thematic events under the auspices of BDT, including regional and sub-regional.

-12.3.3 Progress reports by working parties and rapporteur groups shall be submitted to the study group for approval.
+3.10.3.4 Progress reports by working parties and rapporteur groups shall be submitted to the study group for approval for use in further work on the Questions.
 Progress reports on the work of the IRGs shall be submitted for consideration and approval to the study groups of the Sectors that established the IRGs.

+3.10.4 Output reports

-12.4 Output reports
+3.10.4.1 Output reports are divided into:

+a) preliminary Reports, which are drafts of new or revised reports reflecting the study results to date, and

+b) approved Reports (hereinafter referred to as the Reports), reflecting the final results of study and sometimes called the Final Reports.

-12.4.1 Such reports represent the expected deliverable, i.e. the principal results of a study.
-The items to be covered are indicated in the expected output of the Question concerned in accordance with the action plan adopted by WTDC.
+3.10.4.2 Such reports represent the expected deliverable, i.e. the principal results of a study.
+The items to be covered are indicated in the expected output of the Question concerned in accordance with the ITU-D action plan adopted by WTDC.
 Such reports shall normally be limited to a maximum of 50 pages, including annexes and appendices, with relevant electronic references as needed.
 When reports exceed the 50-page limit, and after consultation with the study group chairman concerned, annexes and appendices may be included without translation when they are considered of particular relevance and provided that the body of the report is within the 50-page limit.
+If there is a large amount of significant material on one of the topics defined by the terms of reference of the Question, they could be included in a separate additional document, for example, guidelines.
 All reports shall be translated up to the number of pages agreed upon in the terms of reference for a Question, to the extent possible and within the available budget.

+3.10.4.3 In case of transferring thematic areas from the Questions to the next study period, the approved Report may be revised.
+When revising existing Reports using earlier versions, obsolete information should be excluded.
+New Reports, as a rule, are prepared according to new thematic areas and / or Questions.

-12.4.2 To help maximize the use of study group final output reports, study groups may place final output reports and associated annexes in an online library accessible from the ITU-D homepage as well as the study group document registry, until the study group decides that they have become outdated.
+3.10.4.4 To help maximize the use of study group Reports, study groups may place approved Reports and associated annexes, as well as additional output documents such as guidelines, in an online library accessible from the ITU-D homepage as well as the study group document registry, until the study group decides that they have become outdated.
 Study group outputs should be incorporated into BDT programme and regional office activities and form part of the implementation of ITU-D strategic objectives.

-12.4.3 To help ascertain the extent to which the ITU-D membership, and in particular developing countries, benefit from the outputs of studies, it would be useful for study group chairmen, with the help of the working party chairmen and Question rapporteurs, to prepare a joint survey to be sent to the membership at least six months before the end of the study period.
-The results of the joint survey will be analysed and submitted to the meetings of the study groups and TDAG before being transmitted to the next WTDC.
-They will serve to prepare for the next study period.
+3.10.4.5 To help ascertain the extent to which the ITU-D membership, and in particular developing countries, benefit from the outputs of studies, it would be useful for study group chairmen, with the help of the working party chairmen and Question rapporteurs, to prepare a joint survey to be sent to the membership at least six months before the end of the study period.
+The results of the joint survey shall be analysed and submitted to the meetings of the study groups and TDAG before being transmitted to the next WTDC.
+They shall serve to prepare for the next study period.